Project Neurology is an open-access online teaching programme designed to bring high-quality neurology education.

 About the Workshop Series

-Project Neurology is a free, open-access, online workshop series aimed at medical students, trainees, and resident doctors with an interest in neurology.
+Project Neurology is a free, open-access, online workshop series aimed at neurology trainees, IMTs, GP registrars, psychiatry trainees, early career doctors, and medical students with an interest in neurology.
 Delivered by leading UK consultant neurologists, the series offers practical, case-based teaching designed to improve clinical reasoning, confidence, and competence in managing common neurological presentations.
 Each session is interactive, evidence-based, and tailored to both undergraduate and postgraduate learners.

 Key Highlights of the Workshop Series: